yage99/WSI-tools/README.md

 ## retrive\_20x\_images.py

 Crop whole slide histopathological images(WSI, svs) to patch.
 All patches will have 20x magnification.
-WSIs with 40x magnification are downsa- mpled to 20x, and WSIs with 5x magnification are discard.
+WSIs with 40x magnification are downsampled to 20x, and WSIs with 5x magnification are discard.
 Patches that are blank or without enough pathological tissue are filtered.

 This script use multi-thread to accerate process, with nice progress bar.